-Click here to return to homepage

 Explanation

-What is this paper?
-This is NOT a “proposal” from the New Zealand ambassador (or from “the WTO”) in the sense that we would normally understand the word “proposal”.
-In other words, it is NOT his opinion of what would be “good” for world agricultural trade.
+They are NOT “proposals” from the New Zealand ambassador (or from “the WTO”) in the sense that we would normally understand the word “proposal”.
+In other words, they are NOT his opinion of what would be “good” for world agricultural trade.

-Rather, it is an assessment drawn from WTO member governments’ positions.
-It is the negotiations’ chairperson’s judgement of what they might be able to agree — based on what they have proposed and debated in over seven years of negotiations and their responses to his previous papers.
+Rather, they are assessments drawn from WTO member governments’ positions.
+They are the negotiations’ chairperson’s judgement of what members might be able to agree — based on what they have proposed and debated in over seven years of negotiations and their responses to his previous papers.
 He has stressed that this is not final.
-It puts the possible areas of agreement on paper so that members can react and further revise the draft.
-So this paper kicks off another intensive series of meetings and comment.
+Each draft puts the possible areas of agreement on paper so that members can react and further revise it.
+So each paper kicks off another intensive series of meetings and comment.

 What are “modalities”?
 “Modalities” are ways or methods of doing something.
 Here, the ultimate objective is for member governments to cut tariffs and subsidies and to make these binding commitments in the WTO.
 The “modalities” will tell them how to do it, but first the “modalities” have to be agreed.